awsdocs/aws-greengrass-developer-guide/doc_source/module6.md

 This module should take about 30 minutes to complete\.

 **Note**
 This module creates and updates a table in DynamoDB\.
-Although most of the operations are small and fall within the AWS Free Tier, performing some of the steps in this module might result in charges to your account\.
+Although most of the operations are small and fall within the Amazon Web Services Free Tier, performing some of the steps in this module might result in charges to your account\.
 For information about pricing, see [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/)\.

 **Topics**
 + [Configure the group role](config-iam-roles.md)